Quality vs. Speed: The Undeniable Drawbacks of Fast 3D Printing You Need to Know

 The force exerted on a machine's components is directly proportional to the product of mass and acceleration.
 As the printing speed increases, so do the forces acting on the 3D printer's system.
 Consequently, this heightened stress can result in increased wear and tear on the printer's mechanical parts, leading to more frequent maintenance requirements and potentially reduced lifespan for the equipment.

-- Recognize the value of slower, more precise printing for complex or detailed designs
+- Understand the significance of slower, meticulous printing for intricate, small-scale, and detailed designs.

-As seen in the free WuxnSlicer software, printing profiles have been optimized for strong or fast printing.
+As seen in the free WuxnSlicer Software, printing profiles have been optimized for strong, quality (GoTo) or fast printing.

 Conclusion